MihirMishra23/SmartCRM/docs/index.md

-# Inbox Manager Documentation
+# SmartCRM Documentation

-Welcome to the Inbox Manager documentation.
+Welcome to the SmartCRM documentation.
 This application helps you manage professional contacts and email communications efficiently.

 ## Overview

-Inbox Manager is a Flask-based application that provides:
+SmartCRM is a Flask-based application that provides:

 - Contact management with automatic information enrichment
 - Email synchronization with Gmail